microsoft/prot-od-netcaps/faq.md

 For Network Monitor, see https://www.codeplex.com/Download?ProjectName=euodcap&DownloadId=463012 and for Message Analyzer, see http://technet.microsoft.com/en-us/library/jj673503.aspx.

 ## Can I contribute new captures or modify existing ones?
 Yes!
 The files in this repository are the same files that were uploaded to Azure.
-You can tell us about issues you fond or suggest a change at https://github.com/Microsoft/prot-od-netcaps/issues, or fork a branch and annotate, modify, and add new captures - we welcome all contributors.
+You can tell us about issues you find or suggest a change at https://github.com/Microsoft/prot-od-netcaps/issues, or fork a branch and annotate, modify, and add new captures - we welcome all contributors.